webgptorg/promptbook/README.md

 ### Execution Tools

-Execution tools is container for all tools needed for execution of prompts (template pipelines).
+Execution Tools is a container for all the tools needed to execute prompts (template pipelines).
 On its interface it exposes common methods for prompt execution.
-On inside (in constructor) it calls OpenAI, Azure, GPU, proxy, cache, logging,...
+Inside (in constructor) it calls OpenAI, Azure, GPU, proxy, cache, logging,...

-Execution tools is abstract interface which is implemented by concrete execution tools:
+Execution Tools is an abstract interface that is implemented by concrete execution tools:

 -   `OpenAiExecutionTools`
 -   `AzureOpenAiExecutionTools`
 -   `BardExecutionTools`
 -   `LamaExecutionTools`
 -   `GpuExecutionTools`
--   And special case are `RemoteExecutionTools` which are connected to remote server and on that server is executed one of the above execution tools.
+-   And a special case are `RemoteExecutionTools` that connect to a remote server and run one of the above execution tools on that server.

 ### Executor

-Executor is simple async function which takes entry params and returns result params (together with all internal params and entry paramsm = it extends input object).
+Executor is a simple async function that takes input params and returns result params _(along with all intermediate params and input params = it extends input object)_.

-Executor is made by joining together execution tools and prompt template pipeline library.
+Executor is made by combining execution tools and prompt template pipeline library.
-It can be done two ways:
+It can be done in two ways:

 -   From `PromptTemplatePipelineLibrary.getExecutor` method
 -   `createPtpExecutor` utility function

 ### Remote server

-Remote server is proxy server which internally uses its execution tools and on outside it exposes executor interface.
+Remote server is a proxy server that uses its execution tools internally and exposes the executor interface externally.

-You can use RemoteExecutionTools simply on client-side javascript and connect to remote server.
+You can simply use `RemoteExecutionTools` on client-side javascript and connect to your remote server.
-This is useful to make all logic on browser-side but not expose your API keys or no need for utilizing customers GPU.
+This is useful to make all logic on browser side but not expose your API keys or no need to use customer's GPU.

 ## Usage and integration _(for developers)_